 Master's Project: Helping Kids With Asthma Breathe Easier

 Gina Daniel’s Master’s Project studied the effects of a high-efficiency indoor air filtration on peak expiratory flow (PEF) with asthmatic children in Shanghai.

 Eleanor collected and analyzed data on urban energy use for the San Francisco 2030 District.
 Her findings could help the district reach its 50% reduction goal.
 They also helped her land a post-graduation job as a program manager for the district.

-Client-centered MPs are conducted in collaboration with, or for the benefit of, a real-world client.
-Clients can be private-sector corporations, government agencies, or non-profit organizations, and can be based in the local community, across the country, or even abroad.
-Client-centered MPs typically do not follow the usual format for scientific research, and instead may result in the formation of management plans, educational curricula, policy analyses, business plans, or other similar deliverables.
-These projects are mutually beneficial, with our students achieving additional professional growth by collaborating with a real-world client, and the client receiving tangible research benefits at no cost.
+The 2S MP is a nine-month multidisciplinary collaboration between an external partner, a small team (2-5) of master’s students, and a faculty advisor.
+Partnering organizations may be private-sector corporations, government agencies, or non-profits, and may be based in the local community, across the country, or even abroad.
+A final 2S project might result in the formation of management plans, educational curricula, policy analyses, business plans, or other similar deliverables.
+These projects are mutually beneficial, with our students achieving additional professional growth by collaborating with a real-world organization, and the organization receiving tangible research benefits at no cost.

 For Current Students